special-uor/ageR/README.md

 <!-- badges: end -->

-The goal of ageR is to provide functions that facilitate the creation of age models using different data sources, including data bases, comma and tab separated files.
+The goal of ageR is to provide functions that facilitate the creation of age models using different data sources, including databases, comma and tab separated files.

 ## Installation